Concurrency in C#: Step-by-Step Tutorial 2025

 • Dealing with rate limiting: Task delays can help in rate-limiting operations that interact with external services, APIs, or network resources.
 This prevents overwhelming the target service with too many requests in a short time.

-In asynchronous programming, a common use case is to have one task invoke another operation upon completion.
-That concept is also known as task continuation.
+In asynchronous programming, a common use case is for one task to invoke another operation upon completion.
+This concept is also known as task continuation.
 Continuations allow descendant operations to consume the results of the antecedent operations.

 scraper.cs